keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/basic.md

 The `username` and `password` fields are part of the [`config` section](/extend/generic-extractor/configuration/config/).
 They are also prefixed by the hash `#` character, which means they are stored [encrypted](/overview/encryption/).
-If the API expects something else than a username and a password in the `Authorization` header, or if it requires a custom authorization header, use the [Default Headers option](/extend/generic-extractor/configuration/api/#headers).
+If the API expects something else than a username and password in the `Authorization` header, or if it requires a custom authorization header, use the [Default Headers option](/extend/generic-extractor/configuration/api/#headers).

 ## Configuration Parameters